Note: This article was first written in March 2019, then updated in Nov 2020 to update the changing licencing information that is available to me.

 Option 3: Contact an ISV to Provide You With an Affordable, Scalable Solution

 Even though the A SKUs can not be used internally for your own data, they can be used for third party software products based on Power BI.
 So if you contact an independent software vender, they can build you a solution that leverages the best the A SKUs have to offer; i.e. the ability to auto start and stop the capacity over night when it is not being used, scale up at peak times, etc. This is not going to be as expensive as you may think.
-I work with a couple of partners that have already built software solutions that do exactly what I describe above.
-I can connect you if you want more information.
+As an independent software vendor, I can do this work for you so you can leverage the benefits of A SKUs.

 Please Contact Me if You Need Help

 So now you know the options, it is just a matter of working out what is best for you.
 If you want to pursue any of the above 3 options but do not have the skills in house to do it, please reach out to me for help.
 I can help with each of these options for the cost of my consulting time and in some cases some additional licencing costs for third party software.
 I can guarantee each of these options will be orders of magnitude less than $60,000 per year.